 Fortunately, there is an array of eco-friendly alternatives to plastic microwave covers that can help us reduce our plastic waste footprint and protect our health.
 Let’s explore some of the healthiest microwave splatter covers that are plastic-free:

-Ceramic Plates:
+1. Ceramic Microwave Plates:

 One of the safest things to cover food in a microwave is to simply utilize a ceramic plate or a soup plate on top of another ceramic flat plate.
 Or vice versa, use a flat plate as a cover if you’re using a ceramic soup plate or a bowl to reheat your meal.
 This is also the most budget method as everyone has soup plates already in their kitchen.